Om-Saraykar/gdg-backend-task/README.md

 ### **User Authentication**
 - Authentication is done using **JWT (JSON Web Tokens)** for stateless sessions.
-- Protected routes ensure that only logged-in users can access certain features, like adding or editing movies.
+- Protected routes ensure that only logged-in users can access app features.

 ### **Rate Limiting**
 - **API rate limiting** prevents abuse by limiting the number of requests a user can make in a given time period.